omar-polo/plakar.io/content/audits/index.md

 We were delighted to have [Jean-Philippe Aumasson](https://www.aumasson.jp/) take care of the review—a true privilege given the high level of confidence we have in his skills.

-_Below is the unedited review after of our original submission,_ _followed by the unedited remediation review after corrective steps._
+_Below is the unedited review after of our original submission,_ _followed by the unedited remediation review after our corrective steps._
 _Comments are inlined in to provide clarifications where needed._

 ---